-The plan provides orthodontic coverage for your dependants under the age of 19.
-Reimbursement is limited to 50% of actual costs, to a maximum of $4,000 per dependant per lifetime.
+The plan provides orthodontic coverage for your dependents under the age of 19.
+Reimbursement is limited to 50% of actual costs, to a maximum of $4,000 per dependent per lifetime.

 Coverage comes into effect after six months of continuous employment.
 This waiting period does not apply if you terminate employment and are rehired within three months.

 Details of the plan are outlined in the Dental Plan Booklet.